shoeffner/mthesis/src/appendix.md

 ```

+## Determining the focal length

+To determine the focal length the equation... measure etc.

+TODO: determine focal length

 # Figures

 ![Some example faces used to visualize or compare different pipeline steps.
 The numbers refer to the image names inside `tests/assets/pexel_faces`](pupil_detection_faces.png){ #fig:examplefaces }